nunit/docs/docs/articles/developer-info/Packaging-the-V2-Adapter.md

 #### Notes

 * Publishing the release requires access to various online accounts, which are mentioned above.
 For obvious reasons, the passwords are not provided.
 Contact Charlie or Terje if you need this access.
-* The website and wiki contain duplicate information at this time.
+* The website and docs site contain duplicate information at this time.
 In future, the duplication will be eliminated.
 * When a change is merged into the nunit.org master branch, one of the project leaders uploads it manually to the web site.
 This will be automated in the future.

 ## Prerequisites